 We will meet you at the property and please leave your belongings in your car.
 We will forgo the usual handshake to avoid physical contact and stay at least two metres apart to maintain social distancing.
 We ask that you please follow the provincial guidance and wear masks and gloves.
 If you don’t have your own, we will provide them and we’ll all use hand sanitizer before entering and after leaving.
 Please keep the viewing as short as possible to minimize risk.
 If the property is in an apartment building with an elevator, we may need to limit the number of people in the elevator.
 Please do not use the bathroom during the showing, and avoid touching surfaces and other items in the home during the showing including furniture, appliances, cupboards etc.

 We truly understand that this protocol is hard and often inconvenient, and we sincerely thank you for following the guidelines for keeping each of us safer.
-This virus can be highly infectious, for some there is less risk but for others it could be the difference between life or death as it seems to want to damage our lungs - so please let’s continue to be diligent.
+This virus is highly infectious, for some there is less risk but for others it could be the difference between life or death so please let’s continue to be diligent.
 We trust this guide is helpful, should you have any questions or concerns, please call or email us, we are always ready to help.

 Disclaimer.
 The information contained here is not meant to be relied upon as legal or medical advice from The Lewis Team or others.
 You are encouraged to seek other independent advice specific to this subject as the quickly changing regulatory environment is often revised and may not be current or accurate by the time this is read.